AumPauskar/cs-notes/web.md

 }
 ```
 A great practice in classifying the font type is to have multiple fonts.
 This makes sure that if any OS doesn't support the font that is asked to be rendered another placeholer font will replace it so the styling of the website is not inconsistant.

+### Styling basics
+- Box model \
+The whole webpage is divided into padding, border and margin with the margin being the differentialtor between the current element and the end of the current element.
+The Border being the end of the space between padding and margin and the padding is the void between the content and the border.

 ## Creating a table
 There are three keywords in creating a table\